hellociel/100-days-of-code/log.md

 **Thoughts:**

 Overall I was able to recal 90% of the app from memory but I still have some gaps in memory for onSubmit/onChange event handlers.
 I hope to review them and fix the CORS error tomorrow.

+### Day 9: May 20, 2020

+**Today's Progress**:

+- 1 Leetcode problem solved
+- Had to reseed my data for airbnb project

+**Thoughts:**

+I was not feeling well today so I was not able to be as productive as I wanted to.
+I will finish seeding the data and finish the components for airbnb tomorrow.